Nezahualcoyotl (tlatoani): Achievements

-Nezahualcoyotl is credited with cultivating what came to be known as Texcoco's Golden Age, which brought the rule of law, scholarship and artistry to the city and set high standards that influenced surrounding cultures.
+Nezahualcoyotl is credited with cultivating what came to be known as Texcoco's golden age, which brought the rule of law, scholarship and artistry to the city and set high standards that influenced surrounding cultures.
 Nezahualcoyotl designed a code of law based on the division of power, which created the councils of finance, war, justice and culture (the last actually called the "Council of Music").
-Under his rule, Texcoco flourished as the intellectual center of the Triple Alliance and was home to an extensive library that did not survive the Spanish conquest.
-He also established an academy of music and welcomed worthy entrants from all regions of Mesoamerica.
+Texcoco became home to an extensive library that did not survive the Spanish conquest; and under his leadership, massive and impressive engineering projects were built across the Valley of Mexico, including an aqueduct system in Mexico-Tenochtitlan, among other monumental projects which have left remains that have marveled visitors and observers for centuries, such as Texcotzingo, which, as historian William H. Prescott writes, shows "Nezahualcoyotl's fondness for magnificence."